Senhime: Tadatoki's wife

 In 1616, Ieyasu remarried Senhime to Honda Tadatoki, a grandson of Honda Tadakatsu, and in few years she moved to Himeji.
 Honda Tadatoki's mother, Kumahime, was the daughter of Matsudaira Nobuyasu and hence a granddaughter of Ieyasu.

 A famous legend tells that a certain Sakazaki Naomori planned to capture Senhime just before her remarriage, wishing to marry her himself.
 However his plan was revealed and Naomori was either killed or forced to commit suicide.
 It was long believed that Naomori was the one who saved Senhime out from the Osaka Castle, believing the words of Tokugawa Ieyasu that he would give Senhime to whoever rescued her, though recently this has been doubted.
-Stories tell that Senhime refused to marry Naomori, whose face was ill-favored because of the burn he got when he saved her, and rather preferred handsome Tadatoki.
+Stories tell that Senhime refused to marry Naomori, whose face was disfigured because of the burn he received when he saved her, and preferred the handsome Tadatoki.

 Senhime and Tadatoki had an amicable marriage and had two children together: a daughter, Katsuhime (勝姫), and a son, Kōchiyo (幸千代).
 However tragedy struck when her son died at the age of three, and five years later in 1626, her husband died of tuberculosis.
 Her mother, Oeyo (then known as Sūgen'in) died in the same year.
 As was the tradition for a widow at that time, Senhime cut her hair short and became a Buddhist nun, taking the name Tenjuin (天樹院), moved back to Edo and spent the rest of her life there.
 After Tokugawa Ietsuna's adoptive mother, Oman no Kata (known as Eikōin) died, Tenjuin become Ietsuna's adoptive mother.